Political history of the United Kingdom (1979–present)

 Blair led Britain into the Afghanistan and Iraq Wars before leaving office in 2007, when he was succeeded by his chancellor, Gordon Brown.
 The 2008 financial crisis led to Labour's defeat in the 2010 election.
 It was replaced by a Conservative-Liberal Democrat coalition government, headed by David Cameron, that pursued a series of public spending cuts with the intention of reducing the budget deficit.
 In 2016, the UK voted in an advisory referendum to leave the European Union, which led to Cameron's resignation.
 Cameron was succeeded by his home secretary, Theresa May.

 May engaged in a policy to take the country out of the European Union through her flagship Brexit withdrawal agreement.
 When this deal failed to pass through the House of Commons three times, May resigned.
 The subsequent Conservative leadership election was won by former Foreign Secretary and Mayor of London, Boris Johnson, who became prime minister in July 2019.
 A Conservative landslide victory in the general election five months later allowed for a majority government and the UK's withdrawal from the EU in January 2020.
 Amid numerous scandals and a government crisis, Johnson resigned in September 2022 and was succeeded by his Foreign Secretary Liz Truss.
 She was appointed prime minister by Queen Elizabeth II, just two days before the latter's death.
 Amid yet another government crisis, Truss resigned seven weeks into her tenure in October 2022, and was succeeded by Rishi Sunak, the first prime minister to be appointed during the reign of King Charles III.
-The Conservatives' popularity remained low after the successive government crises, and they lost power to Labour at the 2024 general election, after which Keir Starmer became the new prime minister.
+The Conservatives' popularity remained low after the successive government crises, all led to the Labour Party winning a landslide election victory under Keir Starmer in 2024.